ericalandouglas/intoJS/ydkjs/scopeandclosures.md

 - var foo = function bar () {..}; hoists the declaration var foo; to the top of the scope, a call to foo() before the assignment will result in a type error, foo is in scope because of hoisting but JS has not assigned a function to it yet so it does not have the function type
 - functions are hoisted first/before variables

-Chapter 5: Scope Sclosure
+Chapter 5: Scope closures
 -------------------------
 - closures are employed automatically in JS because of its reliance on lexical scope
-- Closure: a function hat is able to remember and access its lexical scope even when the function is executed outside its lexical scope
+- Closure: a function that is able to remember and access its lexical scope even when the function is executed outside its lexical scope
 - closures let functions access the lexical scope they were defined in at author time
 - whatever facility is used to transport n inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared
 - closures appear in timers, event handlers, Ajax requests, cross-window messaging, web workers, asynchronous tasks, callback functions